richardzyx/node-microservice/README.md

 ## Version Updates

+- Ver 0.5.9: see New section; added ensureDone for extreme production needs
 - Ver 0.5.8: see New section; fixed client's behavior with empty response and bug on timeout error; the correlationID is used to identify empty response
 - Ver 0.5.7: the logging system is now here with full support to graylog